SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

      --publish
 ```

-## Eventing Configuration
+## Configuration to use SAP S/4HANA Cloud system
 > This section is relevant only if you are going to use SAP S/4HANA Cloud system as your remote service.

-1. Create a new file called `s4cems.json` at the root folder of the project and copy the below content.
+Create a new file called `s4cems.json` at the root folder of the project and copy the below content.

  - As **emClientId**, enter a speaking name for your client (e.g. INCI).
  - As **systemName**, enter the name of your the registered SAP S/4HANA Cloud system.